jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

         arrangement()

+* Single block of code.

 * Do not use ``assert`` in the Arrange block.
 If you need to make an assertion about your arrangement, then this is a smell that your arrangement is too complicated and should be extracted to a fixture or setup function and tested in its own right.

+* Only prepare non-deterministic results not available after action.

+* Should not require comments.

 Act